Krillle/signalk-virtual-bmv/README.md

 To install manually, clone or copy the plugin folder into `~/.signalk/node_modules/signalk-virtual-bmv` and install dependecies with `npm install` inside the plugin folder.

+5. Restart Signal K server

+The plug in is enabled by default and should work right away with default settings.

+6. Error "Venus OS not reachable: Connection timeout to Venus OS at venus.local:78"
-5. Restart Signal K, then open the **Plugin Config** section in the Signal K web UI.

-6. Enable **Virtual BMV** and configure the connection settings.
+If you find **signalk-virtual-bmv** getting a timeout connecting to Venus OS, your Cerbo GX is not reachable at **venus.local**.
+Open the **Plugin Config** section in the Signal K web UI and configure the connection settings.

 ---